Executor

 };

-If it is a thread-safe executor, tasks submitted to it do not require locking to ensure thread safety, as shown in the following example:
+If it is a thread-safe executor, then tasks dispatched to it do not need to be locked to ensure thread safety, as shown in the example below:

 #include "aimrt_module_cpp_interface/module_base.h"